Deem Strengths, Domain Expertise, and Key Differentiators

-In June 2019, Deem plans to discontinue Deem Expense in 18 months.
-Clients of the system will transition to Certify, one of the expense systems participating in Deem's Open Expense Alliance.
+After discontinuing Deem Expense, clients of the system will transition to Certify, one of the expense systems participating in Deem's Open Expense Alliance.
 Deem said the company's "intense focus" on travel meant it couldn't dedicate the necessary resources to develop its own expense solution.
 Despite its deep-pocket backers, Rearden Commerce, now known as Deem, appears to have missed some significant trends including sharing economy and mobile payments services like Square.

 The growing popularity of ridesharing companies such as Uber has shaken up the taxi and car-service industry, a sector that has been a big focus of Deem’s expense management strategy.
 Its 2013 purchase of Home Run for its daily deal services raised additional questions about its grand vision.